Reasons to Send Follow-Up Letters

 2. Follow-up Letters Give a Chance to Refresh an Interviewer’s Mind

-First of all, this type of letters reminds your hiring manager about your knowledge and skills he might have forgotten since he has been interviewing tons of those, like you.
+First of all, this type of letter reminds your hiring manager about your knowledge and skills he might have forgotten since he has been interviewing tons of those, like you.

-Most of the job seekers think they’re unique and original because the managed to please resume screening machines which means they would be easily remembered.
+Most of the job seekers think they’re unique and original because they managed to please resume screening machines which mean they would be easily remembered.
 But the truth says the opposite: since the selection process requires interviewing an endless number of candidates, it’s easy to get lost in the crowd, but these letters give you a chance to stand up from this crowd.